Scotchester/jellybeans/_posts/2017-04-16-gimbals-gourmet-jelly-beans.md

 - Pink Grapefruit is always a welcome flavor
 - I don't know what Superfruit Fusion is supposed to be, exactly, but it packs a huge acidic flavor punch
-- Sour Chery is one of the best sour beans I've had, because it actually tastes like sour cherry fruit, and it's just a regular fruit flavor with citric acid piled on
+- Sour Cherry is one of the best sour beans I've had, because it actually tastes like sour cherry fruit, and it's not just a regular fruit flavor with citric acid piled on
 - Lemon Meringue stars off with a nice tart lemon flavor before the meringue flavor comes along in the finish
 - Orange 'n' Créme was a pleasant surprise; both components come through